pavanrouthu/Test_Airwallex/README.md

 # Running the tests:

-There are two options to run the tests, either by using the “Collection Runner” utility from the GUI or by using Newman CLI (a command line test runner).
+There are two options to run the tests, either by using the â€œCollection Runnerâ€ utility from the GUI or by using Newman CLI (a command line test runner).

 Option 1:

-1. Using GUI Collection Runner: Once the collection is imported in Postman utility, you can expand the > accordion and click on the “Run” option to open the Collection Runner.
+1. Using GUI Collection Runner: Once the collection is imported in Postman utility, you can expand the > accordion and click on the â€œRunâ€ option to open the Collection Runner.

-2. Click on the “Run ‘Name of the collection’” to kick off the tests.
+2. Click on the â€œRun â€˜Name of the collectionâ€™â€ to kick off the tests.

 Option 2:

 1. Install Newman CLI globally, then navigate to the path where you have saved the collection.

-	npm install –g newman
+	npm install â€“g newman

 2. Go to the path where the files are cloned from git.
 3. Run the postman collection using the command below: